 I even got some Serbian sources for my thesis through the platform, as it was difficult for me to connect with the Serbian Embassy in Jakarta.
 On the contrary, I even got a chance to interview the Croatian Ambassador for Indonesia, so it was hard not to be biased when I wrote it. 😛

 In 2015, my boss encouraged me to start an account at Postcrossing to casually collect postcards and stamps.
 I was active for a bit, but deactivated the account in 2016 or so.

-Well, after the pandemic, I realized that I need to get in touch with some hobbies to keep myself sane so I reactivated my Postcrossing account.
+Well, after the pandemic, I realized that I needed to get in touch with some hobbies to keep myself sane so I reactivated my Postcrossing account to write and send postcards to other members.
 I even registered my own PO Box at the post office nearby so it will be easier for me to send and receive postcards these days! 🙂

 I was the kind of teenager who always kept my diary, and that's a fact.
 However, I stopped journaling ever since I started blogging.
 I thought blogging is pretty much the same as writing a diary… Only that it came in the digital platform.

 But at the same time, I'm the kind of person who would always be interested in buying some cute notebooks even though I barely even use it, as I stopped journaling in the first place.
 Well, as a result, I have so many unused notebooks but nothing to write about.

 So, earlier this year, I started motivating myself to write more on the book.
 Previously, I only made some scratches for the article skeleton on the notebook for reference before working on a new blog post.
 Now, I even bought a daily planner to create a checklist every day.